-The PHB shall create committees as necessary to accomplish its purpose, roles and responsibilities.
-The PHB Chairperson may serve as an ex officio member of all committees.
+The PHB shall create committees as necessary to accomplish its purpose, roles, and responsibilities.
+The PHB Chairperson may serve as an ex-officio member of all committees.
 At least one Board Member shall serve on each standing committee.
 Committee meetings shall be scheduled by the Committee Chairperson.
 The responsibilities of Committee Chairpersons include convening and presiding over meetings, developing meeting agendas, identification and recruitment of members from the public to ensure wide community representation, and providing reports to the PHB as requested.

-- 1. The PHB shall have the power to create subcommittees, both permanent functional and ad-hoc, in numbers and with responsibilities believed by the committee to be necessary. - 2.
-Each permanent committee will consist of at least three members of the PHB. - 3.
-The PHB chairperson shall appoint and charge a PHB member to be the Chairperson for each subcommittee. - 4.
+- 1. The PHB shall have the power to create subcommittees, both permanent, functional, and ad-hoc, in numbers and with responsibilities believed by the PHB and committee to be necessary. - 2.
+Each permanent committee will consist of at least three members of the PHB, with the exception of any committees specifically designated for those with lived experience of homelessness.

+- 3. Subcommittee Chairs do not need to be full members of the Poverty and Homelessness Board. - 4.
 Committee members with full membership authority may nominate individuals with expertise related to the committee focus to join the committee.
 Nominees shall complete a simple application or provide a resume to document this expertise.
 Through discussion, the committee will select nominees to recommend for addition to the committee.
 Final nominee(s) will be brought before the full PHB board for approval.